gasparrini/2017_gasparrini_Biomet_Rcodedata/README.md

 R code reproducing the results published in the article:

 Gasparrini A, Scheipl F, Armstrong B, and Kenward MG.
 A penalized framework for distributed lag non-linear models.
 Biometrics.
-2017;73(3):938-948.[[freely available here](http://www.ag-myresearch.com/2017_gasparrini_biomet.html)]
+2017;73(3):938-948.
+DOI: 10.1111/biom.12645.
+PMID: 28134978. [[freely available here](http://www.ag-myresearch.com/2017_gasparrini_biomet.html)]

 This methodological article describes the extension of distributed lag linear and non-linear models (DLMs and DLNMs) thorugh generalized additive models via penalized splines.
 The methodology is implemented by embedding functions in the R packages [dlnm](https://github.com/gasparrini/dlnm) and mgcv.
 The code reproduces two examples of application in time series and survival analysis, respectively, and the results of the simulation study.